-No, in some case, the very first hint they'll get of this menacing presence is... some liquid splashing over their heads or shoulders.
+No, in most cases, the very first hint they'll ever get of this menacing presence is... some liquid splashing over their heads or shoulders.

 Most often drool, though it can be other secretions.
 Sometimes this drool is acidic, and they're really in trouble.
 May be also the blood or remains of the monster's last victim for extra fun.

-- Happens twice in Mahou Sensei Negima! with the same occidental dragon in the underground beneath Mahora — first with Yue and Nodoka, then with Chisame getting drooled over the head — before they even notice the monster.
+- Happens twice in Negima!
+Magister Negi Magi with the same occidental dragon in the underground beneath Mahora — first with Yue and Nodoka, then with Chisame getting drooled over the head — before they even notice the monster.